Use the following properties to build your application configuration file. The

 See Services for a full list of currently supported service types and endpoints.

-web property defines how your application is exposed to the web (in HTTP).
-It determines how the web application serves content, and controls how the application container responds to incoming requests by setting rules in each location block.
+web property defines how your application is exposed to the web (in HTTP), determines how the web application serves content, and controls how the application container responds to incoming requests by setting rules in each location block.
 A block represents an absolute path leading with a forward slash (

 Our default configuration allows the following: